Buying Guide · 2026

 Show the card at the dedicated pass holder entrance.
 Your first use activates the pass.
 Write the activation date on the back of the card as prompted — it helps you track your remaining days.

-💡 Keep the card in a secure wallet pocket.
-Unlike a digital pass, a lost physical card cannot be recovered.
+💡 Keep the card in a secure wallet pocket — a lost physical card can’t be replaced once collected.

 Things People Get Wrong

-Clearing up the most common confusion about digital passes and where to buy.
+Clearing up the most common confusion about formats, collection, and where to buy.

 Myth